tom-bjorkholm/wizard-ui-bridge/doc/wizard_tk_bridge_api.md

 advisory feedback and disable irrelevant rows, and validates every enabled field on submit so a submitted form is always complete.

-The small scalar-answer helpers (:func:`text_answer`, :func:`int_answer`
-and friends) turn the raw text of a text or integer field into its typed answer.
-They are shared with the reused wizard window, which asks a standalone integer question with the same rules.
+Turning the raw text of a field into its typed answer is the same job on a form row and in a standalone question, so :func:`int_answer` lives here and is shared with the wizard window.
+Its text counterpart is :func:`wizard_ui_bridge.bridge_helpers.text_answer`, which every bridge shares, so a graphical answer is accepted or rejected exactly as a console one is.

 <a id="wizard_tk_bridge.wizard_form.handles_field"></a>